Blood supermoon: Best spots to see tonight's rare event

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Stargazers keen to capture a shot should allow plenty of time for preparation - and not bother with their phone camera, an expert says.
+For about 14 minutes from 11.11pm on Wednesday, the moon's closest point of orbit with the Earth is due to coincide with total lunar eclipse - making for the first blood supermoon since 1982.

-For about 14 minutes from 11.11pm, the moon's closest point of orbit with the Earth is due to coincide with total lunar eclipse - making for the first blood supermoon since 1982.
+Last night, MetService took to Twitter to reveal where in New Zealand Kiwi stargazers are most likely to get a good look at the rare astronomical spectacle.

-Last night, MetService took to Twitter to reveal where in New Zealand stargazers are most likely to get a good look at the astronomical spectacle.
+Using a three-tiered system, they revealed how cloud cover would affect the viewing experience.

-Using a three-tiered system, Angus Hines revealed how cloud cover would affect the viewing experience.
+The South Island is the place to be, with most areas free of clouds and set to enjoy the show, including Christchurch and Dunedin.

-Current forecasting has Gisborne and Napier in the worst position, with clouds likely to block the view.
+Current forecasting has Gisborne and Napier in the worst position, with cloud cover likely to block the view of the spectacle.

 While the actual period of "totality" - when the Earth lines up between the Moon and the Sun and blocks out the Sun's light - will be relatively brief, the eclipse process itself is due to last five hours, beginning at 8.47pm.

-Stardome astronomy educator and astro-photographer Josh Kirkley offered tips on how to get the best shots.
+Stardome astronomy educator and astro-photographer Josh Kirkley has offered tips on how to get the best shot of the spectacle.

 "Look for clear unobstructed night sky views.
 The blood supermoon will be visible high in our sky so you should be able to find a good spot wherever you are in New Zealand," Kirkley said.